jrpotter/notebook/sets/order/partial.md

 Basic
 Let $\langle P, \leq \rangle$ be a poset.
 For distinct $a, b \in P$, what does it mean for $b$ to cover $a$?
 Back: $a \leq b$ and there is no distinct $x \in P$ such that $a \leq x \leq b$.
-Reference: “Hasse Diagram.”
-In _Wikipedia_, December 16, 2024. [https://en.wikipedia.org/w/index.php?title=Hasse_diagram](https://en.wikipedia.org/w/index.php?title=Hasse_diagram&oldid=1263385997).
+Reference: _Wikipedia_.
+“Hasse diagram.”
+December 16, 2024. [https://en.wikipedia.org/w/index.php?title=Hasse_diagram](https://en.wikipedia.org/w/index.php?title=Hasse_diagram&oldid=1263385997).
 <!--ID: 1744465553289-->
 END%%